 - Knee pads, elbow pads, shin guards, and men’s athletic supporters

 - Swimming equipment

-Sometimes it’s hard to tell if your product or service is in a particular class.
-If you aren’t sure whether your trademark falls under class 28, consider these classes that are closely related:
+Sometimes it’s hard to tell which class your product or service falls under.
+If you aren’t sure whether your trademark falls under Class 28, consider a couple of these related classes: